-The Paradox of Leading in Uncertainty is that you mus face the brutal fact of your current reality AND never lose faith that you will prevail.
+The Paradox of Leading in Uncertainty is that you must face the brutal facts of your current reality AND never lose faith that you will prevail.

-If you find yourself in a leadership position during uncertainty and rapid change, it is essential the you communicate clearly, consistently and with empathy.
+If you find yourself in a leadership position during uncertainty and rapid change, it is essential that you communicate clearly, consistently, and with empathy.

 In times of uncertainty, people appreciate Articulate Leadership.

 15 Minute Masterclass for Senior Executives & Managers